![]() |

 |

-Note: Except for students who have been granted Advanced Standing / Credit Transfer / Course Exemption / Internal Transfer in their current programme.]
+- Students who have been granted Advanced Standing / Credit Transfer / Course Exemption / Internal Transfer for Common Core courses in their current programme are NOT eligible.

 Course Description